How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 • The Forwarder: five percent of the emails the firm generated when it published a new piece of content without any context

 Need more ideas?
-See the samples below.
+See the business newsletter writing examples below.

 Among 501(3)(c) charitable nonprofits, I like the National Hemophilia Foundation’s HEMAWARExpress.
 It features a tasteful design with images and brief descriptions that link to the full articles.
 The headlines are short.
 Other copy, such as the sponsored content, is formatted into two columns to stand out from their own articles.
-Every image is eye-catching, designed to help tell the story.
-The newsletter could, however, be shorter.
-With fewer content blocks, readers would scroll less and save time.

 Editing tip: Make sure your headlines follow a consistent case style.
 In the example above, one of the headlines among the sponsored content is lowercase, but the rest of the words in the headlines are capitalized — consistency is key for easy reading.